What can I recycle in my blue bin?

 Why can I only recycle plastic bottles and not all types of plastic?

-Plastic bottles are mainly made from PET and HDPE.
+Plastic bottles are mainly made from Polyethylene Terephthalate (PET) and High Density Polyethylene (HDPE).
 They are produced and used in large volumes and there are established end markets allowing plastic bottles to be easily recycled.

 Why can't I recycle Tetra-Pak in the blue bin?